 Australia's air navigation service provider, Airservices Australia, has implemented a range of measures to improve fuel efficiency such as flexible flight tracks, improved air traffic control sequencing, continuous descent approaches and better management of aircraft on the ground.
-Airservices Australia is also working with air navigation service providers of the United States, New Zealand, Japan, Singapore and Thailand to improve efficiencies on key Asian and trans-Pacific routes through the Asia and Pacific Initiative to Reduce Emissions (ASPIRE).

 Australia's airports are also putting in place a range of measures to manage their contribution to climate change issues.
 In particular, measures include green star rated commercial developments on airports, energy and water audits, recycling and creation of biodiversity zones.

 Under the United Nations Framework Convention on Climate Change (UNFCCC), domestic and international aviation are treated separately.
 Domestic aviation emissions are counted as part of country targets while international aviation emissions are dealt with separately as part of Australia’s participation in ICAO.

 Domestic Aviation Emissions

 Domestic aviation emissions are monitored through the National Greenhouse and Energy Reporting scheme and are addressed by the Department of the Environment and Energy and the Clean Energy Regulator through several mechanisms including: